roschlynnmichael/Patient-Monitoring-System/README.md

 We faced a lot of challenges along the way that to a lot of learning and with a lot of errors due to poor documentation and library issues for Arduino and NodeMCU.
 But, we have been able to come through and design this entire project.

+# Folder Details

+* Arduino Folder contains code for Arduino Mega 2560
+* NodeMCU Folder contains code for NodeMCU ESP8266-12E (V1.0)
+* SQL Dump Folder contains the SQL Dump file for PHPMyAdmin
+* Website Folder contains the entire website code as well as the HTTP Post Script that will be run

 # To get started quickly with this project ✨

 1. Clone the Repository